The best hotels in Funchal

 Check whether your hotel includes a shuttle or has a deal with a taxi firm.
 Properties in Monte, Areeiro, and Garajau are beautiful but genuinely inconvenient without a car.
 Quinta da Bela Vista in Areeiro, for example, is 15-20 minutes from Lido by taxi.
 Budget €12-18 per round trip and factor it into your daily costs.

-Funchal's best neighborhoods
+Funchal's best hotel regions

 Lido is where most visitors should stay: walkable seafront, great restaurants, and the best mid-range to luxury options.
 If you want character over convenience, Monte or Areeiro will reward you. but budget extra for taxis.